zasab/SLURMminer/README.md

 ### Execution Procedure

 1. Run the "app.py" script and employ the "pip install" command to install all the required packages.
+You can find a list of some package requirements in the requirements.txt file.
 2. Within the "DEV-front" directory, execute the commands "npm install" and "npm run dev" (Node.js is required).
-   - Open the URL indicated as "⇒ Local:" in your browser to access the application.
+   - Open the URL indicated as "⇒ Local:" in your web browser to access the application.

 ## 1. Overview